-I love that the shampoo can double as a body wash, making one less plastic bottle to keep in your shower!
+I love that the biodegradable shampoo can double as a biodegradable body wash, making one less plastic bottle to keep in your shower!
 Loaded with nourishing oils, orange peel extract, and jojoba protein this set will keep your locks smooth and hydrated.
 Reviewers also say it smells like an orange creamsicle.
 Yum….

 This is the brand that I will be bringing with me to Costa Rica.
-I am planning on using the shampoo as a body wash to cut down on the amount of plastic I need to buy.
+I am planning on using the biodegradable shampoo as a body wash to cut down on the amount of plastic I need to buy.